 My family explored the yellow trail.
 This trail is open and is the direct route to the falls themselves.
 The trail is scenic, clean, safe, stroller-friendly and takes about 45 minutes to get to the falls.
 There are a few trails that take you off the direct route which are not stroller friendly – parts are very rocky and a lot have cliffs and drop-offs.

 There are three bike trails consisting of everything from beginner level to very rocky and steep terrain.
 It appeared that the more challenging trails were part of what was under construction, but we did see quite a few older kids riding their bikes on the yellow trail.

 There is a washroom in the Visitor Centre at the entrance to the park, and we passed a “rest house” along the yellow trail which was clean and had a place to clean your hands.

 Hilton Falls and The Mill Ruins

 You get to the falls via a staircase through the rocks.
 If you’re brave enough, you can climb over the wooden fence to get down closer to the falls.
 You are allowed to stand in the falls, which is refreshing on a hot summer day and a great photo op!
 When you visit in the winter months, you’ll be delighted if the waterfall freezes over.
 There is just something so magical about a frozen waterfall.

 There are rocks that you can walk on that take you to a different part of the falls.
 We found it less busy here.
 If you or your kids like frogs or snakes, chances are you’ll see some here during the summer months.
 We did!

 There is no playground at Hilton Falls Conservation Area, but my boys, who are 5 and 7, still had a great time.
-There are many place to stop along the way if someone needs a break or a drink.
+There are many places to stop along the way if someone needs a break or a drink.
 They have a few labelled rest areas, but some logs have been made into cute benches too.

 Features & Amenities: